sebastianmenze/Marine-mammal-observation-logging-and-GPS-tracking-GUI/readme.md

 # Marine mammal observation logging and GPS tracking with python

-This python script (or compiled windows exe) generates a PyQt5 user interface for marine mammal observation logging and GPS tracking.
+This python script generates a PyQt5 user interface for marine mammal observation logging and GPS tracking.
 It was developed for visual surveys of marine mammal abundance using a windows touchscreen PC or tablet.
 But it can also be used without a touchpad.
 Entries can be corrected or removed during the logging.
+You can download it as compield windows exe in the relases on thr right side of this website.

 ![](setup.png)